CelsoSantos/envoy-jwt-claim-extraction/README.md

 ## Open Questions

 1. Is this not expected functionality?
 2. If it IS expected functionality, where is it breaking?
-It's not clear from the `jwt` logs nor others tested
+It's not clear from the `jwt` or `golang` logs nor others tested.
+  2.1.
+Which log(s) should expose this error?
 3. If it needs to be treated as a regex, what is the correct way to escape the string?
+  3.1.
+Go format?
+  3.2.
+Javascript format?
+  3.3.
+Other?